Innisfil: History

 The history of Innisfil spans a period in excess of 170 years.
 The Town was hewn from almost unbroken virgin forests which had been home to the Huron Indians, and was first surveyed in 1820.
-The area encompassed 68,653 acres (278 km²), including the villages of Allandale, Tollendal, Painswick, Minets Point, and Holly at the time.
+The area encompassed 68,653 acres (278 km2), including the villages of Allandale, Tollendal, Painswick, Minets Point, and Holly at the time.

 The first settlers were the Hewson and Soules families who came by way of the East Holland River and Lake Simcoe to settle at Point Endeavour; they renamed the area Hewson's Point (later named Big Bay Point).
 The Hewsons settled on March 30, 1820, and the Soules in 1822.
 The Warnica family settled the following year, in 1823, in the area now known as Painswick.
 The first sawmill in the Township was built at Tollendal by George McMullen in 1829.
 At this time James Soules owned a sawmill on the south half of lot 26 concession fourteen (Big Bay Point), Innisfil where he made the lumber for the construction of the first frame house in Innisfil for Lewis J. Clement.

 John and George Warnica completed the clearing of the bush between Barrie and Churchill.
 John Cayton had won the contract to open the road between Churchill and the 11th line of West Gwillimbury but only made it one mile north to the 12th, known as Cayton's Corners.
 Owing to his slight acquaintance with the forest, he sub-let the work to John and George Warnica who completed Cayton's contract between the 4th line of Innisfil (Churchill) and the 12th line of West Gwillimbury, north of Bradford.
-This opened the land route, known as Penetanguishene Road, which later became Highway 11 and is now Yonge Street.
+This opened the land route, known as Penetanguishene Road, which later became part of Yonge Street.
+It was later designated as a portion of Highway 11 and is now Simcoe County Road 4.
 This route between York (now Toronto) and Barrie was completed in the fall of 1825.